 Whether stationed within the borders of the United States or abroad, military service members are often far from “home.”
 Yet, family disputes appear within every branch of the armed forces and affect service members regardless of where he or she is stationed.
 State laws have jurisdiction over legal matters involving divorce and children, regardless of a service member having no ties to the State except for military service.

-For example, North Carolina is likely to have jurisdiction over your children if you and your children are stationed and have resided at Fort Bragg for at least six (6) months prior to the filing of any child custody action, even if your entire family is originally from another state.
+for at least six (6) months prior to the filing of any child custody action, even if your entire family is originally from another state.
 This is true even if the orders to be stationed at Fort Bragg are going to soon expire or otherwise terminate.
 As a result, service members often must deal with very personal and private issues by the application of state laws outside of their “home.”

 Every active-duty member of the armed forces has a military imposed obligation to provide financial support to dependents.[1]
 This obligation is separate from, and in addition to, the state-mandated obligation that each parent financially support his or her minor children and spouse.
 The military financial obligation generally controls as soon as the parties separate and is applied in the absence of a separate formal Agreement or Court Order that establishes any form of financial support through a state’s laws.
 These military imposed financial obligations differ from military branch to branch.
 To illustrate, the Army and Marine Corps provide specific formulas to determine a numerical amount of familial support.
 The manner of enforcement of the familial support regulations also differs from branch to branch.
 In any branch though, a service member’s Commanding Officer is not authorized to garnish wages or otherwise obtain possession of the service member’s pay to force payment to the dependent party.
 However, a Commanding Officer can enforce the payment of familial support through the use of military sanctions in the nature of administrative or, in rare cases, criminal sanctions.
 For instance, a Commanding Officer may revoke a service member’s leave/vacation time or require the service member to perform additional duties.
 Should a service member not provide familial support, a complaint for familial support must be made to the Commanding Officer in the service member’s chain of command.
 Failure to report the complaint to the proper level of command could delay the determination and enforcement of familial support requirements.